PA-RISC Operating Systems History

 HP distributed HP 9000 PA-RISC computers to developer groups – there were at least HP 9000 A180 and A400 servers used for development.
 Most PA-RISC work was integrated around 2001 into Linux 2.3 with the majority committed into Linux 2.4, which booted.
 Stable support depended on solid PA-RISC support in gcc compiler and toolchain, which was added in gcc 2.95.

-PA-RISC Linux sponsoring and organizational affiliations changed multiple times after that.
-HP and developer involvement fluctuated since then, but the port reached a stable state in the late 2000s and Linux distributions like Debian started to pick PA-RISC into their ports tree.
+The port reached a stable state in the late 2000s and Linux distributions like Debian started to pick PA-RISC into their ports tree.

-OpenBSD and NetBSD on hppa
+Open Source: OpenBSD and NetBSD on hppa

-NetBSD/hppa another free, open source Unix-like operating system, supports PA-RISC computers since 2005, called NetBSD/hp700 until the 7.0 release, as a Tier II
+NetBSD/hppa a free, open source Unix-like operating system, has been supporting PA-RISC computers since 2005.

 port.